-CAP theorem and PACELC theorem are critical theories in distributed systems.
+This post discusses the important theories of the CAP theorem and PACELC theorem in distributed systems.

-CAP theorem states that in a distributed system, it is only possible to achieve two out of the following three properties simultaneously:
+The CAP theorem states that in a distributed system, only two out of the following three properties can be achieved simultaneously:

 - Consistency: All nodes return the same data

-The "two out of three" rule in CAP theorem can be misleading for the following reasons:
+The formula of "two out of three" in the CAP theorem is misleading for the following reasons:

-- Granular choices: Different operations or data within the same system can make different trade-offs.
+- Granular choices: Different choices can be made for different operations or data within the same system.

-- Degree matters: The three attributes are not binary (0 or 1) but exist in degrees.
+- Degree of properties: The three attributes are not binary; they exist on a spectrum.

 Example: